 Scripting with Kotlin

-Kotlin is a modern and versatile programming language that is used for many targets and types of applications.
 Although it is a compiled language at its core, Kotlin supports scripting, which enables small programs or scripts to be written and executed directly, providing a developer experience (DX) similar to other scripting languages.
-In this article, three ways of scripting with Kotlin are presented: using the *.main.kts file, using kscript, and using JBang.
-Kotlin notebooks are also mentioned as a bonus at the end.
+In this article, three ways of scripting with Kotlin are presented: using the *.main.kts

 Scripting with *.main.kts

-The official way to write Kotlin scripts is with a *.main.kts file, which is a special file that can be executed directly.
-Such a file may contain Kotlin code and can be run using the kotlin command.
-For example, a script.main.kts file may be created with the following content:
+file, which is a special file that can be executed directly.
+Such a file may contain Kotlin code and can be run using the kotlin

 The script can be executed using the following command:

-and then run it with the following command:
+and then run it directly:

 #!/usr/bin/env kotlin